Depleted uranium: Civilian applications

 Depleted uranium has a very high density and is primarily used as shielding material for other radioactive material, and as ballast.
 Examples include sailboat keels, as counterweights and as shielding in industrial radiography cameras.

+Energy

+Most civilian nuclear reactors, as well as all naval reactors, require fuel containing concentrated 235U, and production of that fuel generates depleted uranium as residue.
+Some power-generating reactors design are able to use unenriched fuel, for example the pressurized heavy-water reactors such as the CANDU design.
+However, as of 2013, about 10% of those built use that technology.
+Travelling wave reactors are a proposed type of reactor which can use depleted uranium as fuel.

 Radiation shielding

-Depleted uranium is the best radiation shielding by weight, due to the high atomic weight of the uranium atoms; materials are more able to block radioactivity the higher their atomic weight, and uranium is the heaviest natural element.
+Depleted uranium is the best radiation shielding by weight, due to the high atomic weight of the uranium atoms; materials are more able to block radioactivity the higher their atomic weight, and uranium is one of the heaviest natural elements.
 Lead, the heaviest stable element, is the most common low-cost alternative, but a lead shield needs to be about three times as thick as a DU shield to provide the equivalent protection.
 Uranium also has by far a higher melting point 2070 F, and its tensile strength is similar to that of steel.

 Industrial radiography cameras include a very high activity gamma radiation source (typically Ir-192 with an activity above 10 TBq).
 Depleted uranium is often used in the cameras as a shield to protect individuals from the gamma source.
 Typically, the uranium shield is supported and enclosed in polyurethane foam for thermal, mechanical and oxidation protection.